Direct costs (other than salaries, wages, and ERE)

 For projects involving human subjects which are receiving support from private industry and which do not include federal flow through funds, the budget must include IRB fees.
 Refer to the Office of Research Integrity and Assurance website for the current IRB fees.
 These fees should be included in the budget as a direct cost.

 The Industry Agreements Group (IAG) is responsible for facilitating discussion with Skysong Innovations, LLC regarding advanced IP considerations.
 To open the discussion, email [email protected] and include the FP number (if available), Sponsor name, Scope of Work and Budget.
 This information will allow IAG to evaluate and provide a recommendation regarding if (and how much) funds should be included for the Technology Administration Fee to Skysong Innovations, LLC.
 Once a determination has been made, the RA will be notified so that they can continue with proposal budget development.
 For situations where a Technology Administration Fee is to be included in the sponsor budget, follow the example below:

 For guidance on budgeting these costs in ERA, visit the ERA Budget guide.

 When a project, including charitable grants, is funded by industry (except where there are federal flow through funds involved), ASU charges IRB fees for human subject protocol reviews.
-The fees must be budgeted as "other services" under the other direct costs category.
-The IRB Fee Structure is located on the Office of Research Integrity & Assurance (ORIA) website.
+The fees must be budgeted as “other services” under the other direct costs category.
+The IRB Fee Structure is located on the Office of Research Integrity and Assurance (ORIA) website.